tonyzhao-jt/LLM-PQ/README.md

     git clone --recursive https://github.com/tonyzhao-jt/llm_pq.git
     python3 pip install -e .
 ```
 **Careful**: use GPU with cap <= 70 require recompile of bitsandbytes.
-We done it for u in setup.py, but if not, please run the update.sh in the 3rd_party of LPTorch to mannually compile and install the bitsandbytes.
+We done it for u in setup.py, but if not, please run the update.sh in the 3rd_party of LPTorch to manually compile and install the bitsandbytes.

 #### Possible errors
 - `BuilderConfig 'allenai--c4' not found.
 Available: `: please change the data load script in GPTQ to